 - Gazing over the beautiful garden while seated on the tatami mats

 - Strolling along the wooden framed corridors

 - Pretending to be a guest in the hall and tearooms

 - Enjoying the outdoor and garden

 - With historical architecture of the museum as background

 - Peering and admiring cultural artefacts

 Countless photoshoots got us starting to feel hungry and tired.
-Sadly the in-compound restaurant was closed during our visit.
+There was an in-compound restaurant but was closed during our visit.
 We did not have the privilege to savor their priced rice.